 Patents.

-Although the search for commercially exploitable inventions is not a specific function of the University, a discovery leading to an invention may be a by-product of creative endeavor undertaken for other purposes.
-When such a discovery is made, it is the desire of the University to assist the inventor in evaluating, patenting, and exploiting the discovery.
-The purpose of this policy is to delineate procedures to encourage inventors to report all discoveries and to assist them while safeguarding the interests of all concerned parties.
-This policy pertains to all students, whether undergraduate, graduate, or postgraduate, part-time and full-time members of the faculty and staff, all other agents and employees of the University, and all other individuals who have made substantial use of the resources of the University.
+Although the search for commercially exploitable inventions is not a specific function of the University, a discovery leading to such an invention may be a by-product of creative endeavors undertaken for other purposes.
+When such a discovery is made, the University shall assist the inventor in evaluating, patenting, and exploiting the discovery, while safeguarding the interests of all concerned parties.
+This policy pertains to all undergraduate, graduate, and postgraduate students, part- and full-time members of the faculty and staff, all other agents and employees of the University, and all other individuals who have made substantial use of University resources.

-It is the explicit intent of this policy to exclude any University claim to a discovery resulting from endeavor not supported by the University or endeavor to which the University's contribution is negligible.
-The determination of University support and invention category is made by the Provost upon recommendation by the Patent and Copyright Committee in accordance with these procedures.
-To safeguard against any future dispute as to University support, all discoveries must be submitted to the committee for review.
-A written opinion of the University will be provided the inventor to include, when appropriate, release of any University claim to the discovery.
+This policy excludes any University claim to a discovery resulting from endeavors not supported by the University or endeavors to which the University's contribution is negligible.
+To determine whether such exclusions apply, all inventors must submit their discovery to the Intellectual Property Committee.
+On the recommendation of the committee, the Provost shall determine the University's involvement.
+The University shall provide a written opinion to the inventor and shall include in it, when appropriate, release of any University claim to the discovery.

-Nothing herein will conflict with any agreement executed by the University with an outside agency.
-Outside sponsorship, particularly by federal agencies, usually involves agreement on patent matters, and principal investigators will ensure that they and any fellow investigators understand such agreement.
-The Office of Sponsored Programs and Research will endeavor to obtain terms as favorable as possible for University personnel and will ensure that the inventor understands the final agreement.
+Nothing in this policy shall control any conflicting provisions in an agreement executed by the University with an outside agency.
+Outside sponsorship, particularly by federal agencies, usually involves agreement on patent matters, and principal investigators shall ensure that they and any fellow investigators understand any such agreement.
+The Office of Sponsored Programs and Research shall try to obtain terms as favorable as possible for University personnel and shall ensure that the inventor understands the final agreement.

 Copyrights.

-The University places special emphasis on assistance to faculty for the development of instructional materials and other literary materials.
-The application of new technology to instruction and the creation of literary works often require expensive and complex equipment which cannot be owned or operated economically by individual faculty members or by regular departments on campus.
-In these cases the University often provides the necessary resources (or contracts for these resources).
-In addition, the development and production of educational or instructional materials, media materials, and literary or other materials often require specialized skills.
-Because data about the learning process, teaching modes, and new concepts in education tend to increase very rapidly, it is difficult for faculty to remain abreast of such developments without assistance.
-Therefore, many faculty utilize University consulting specialists and other types of support to bring themselves up to date.
-New instructional materials and other literary creations, consequently, may reflect a collaborative effort involving faculty members and other individuals or units on campus.
+The University shall try to assist faculty members in developing instructional and literary materials.
+The creation of literary works and application of new technology to instruction often require equipment that individual faculty members and departments cannot own or operate economically.
+In such cases, the University shall try to provide the necessary resources.
+Additionally, the development and production of educational, media, literary, and other materials often require specialized skills.
+Because data about the learning process, teaching modes, and new concepts in education tend to increase rapidly, faculty members may need assistance keeping abreast of such developments.
+Therefore, they may use University consulting specialists and other types of support to bring themselves up to date.
+Consequently, new instructional materials and other literary creations may reflect a collaborative effort between faculty members and other individuals or units on campus.

-This policy governs the ownership, use, distribution and rights to income produced by these and other University-commissioned materials but specifically does not apply to materials or resources which are not University-commissioned (as defined in a later section of this policy statement).
-This policy applies to educational, literary, and media materials (regardless of medium utilized) provided the copyrightable material meets the University-commissioned test.
+This policy concerns the ownership, use, distribution, and rights to income produced by these and other University-commissioned materials, but it does not apply to materials or resources that are not University-commissioned, as defined in the Copyright Policy below.
+This policy applies to educational, media, literary, and other materials, regardless of the medium used.

 II.
-ADMINISTRATION
+Administration